Hectoor/Hybrid_DomainL/README.md

 ## Running

-### Pretrained model
+### Pre-trained model
-The model can be found in [here](https://drive.google.com/drive/folders/12Ra5T35A5mU1YFcpBiM2FYlUrd30vQ9H?usp=sharing).
+The pre-trained model can be found in [here](https://drive.google.com/drive/folders/12Ra5T35A5mU1YFcpBiM2FYlUrd30vQ9H?usp=sharing).
+Note that the dataset path should be modified for successfully running.

 ### Training
 For training, you can execute by: